jjcosare/dev-setup/doc/training/coursera-progfun1.md

 1. Note: `coursera-progfun1` is structured as a multi-module project but this is only used to resolve project detection by intellij's sbt plugin and hence we can't use the main project to `submit` answers to coursera

-1. Using intellij's terminal, change directory to your desired sub-project (`$ cd w1-example`) and then run
+1. Using intellij's terminal, change directory to your desired sub-project and run sbt then submit

 ```
+$ cd w1-example
 $ sbt
 $ submit {email} {token}
 ```

-to pass your answers to coursera